 - Donation types include one-time donations or per unit of activity donations.

 Team fundraising is not a stand-alone campaign type but can be added to any campaign type except for auctions.
-Team Fundraising allows individuals and groups to participate in the fundraising experience and help promote the fundraiser.
+Team Fundraising allows individuals and groups to participate in the fundraising campaign and help promote the fundraiser.

 - Each campaign type (except for auctions) can include individuals or teams.

 - Each participant and each team receive their own fundraising page.

 - When an email address has been added, participants and teams are notified when a donation is credited to them.

 - Organizations can offer prizes to individuals and teams based on fundraising outcomes.